 The Standard Review is the default pathway for most new drug applications.
 If your product doesn’t offer a major therapeutic advance over existing treatments, it will likely undergo a standard review.
 Under this timeline, the FDA sets a goal to take action on an application within 10 months of receiving it.
 This PDUFA date serves as the target for the review team to complete their assessment and issue a decision.
 While it might seem like a long time, this period allows the agency to conduct a thorough evaluation of the drug’s safety and efficacy data.
 It’s the established, methodical process that ensures new medications meet the FDA’s rigorous standards before reaching the public.

-The 6-Month Priority Review Timeline
+How the 6-Month Priority Review Works

 A Priority Review designation can significantly shorten the time it takes to get your product to market.
 The FDA grants this status to drugs that, if approved, would represent a major improvement in the safety or effectiveness of treating, diagnosing, or preventing a serious condition.
 Instead of the standard 10 months, the FDA’s goal for a Priority Review is just six months.
 This accelerated timeline reflects the agency’s commitment to getting important new medications to patients who need them most.
 Earning this designation is a huge milestone, as it signals that the FDA sees your product as a potentially significant public health asset.

-What About Fast Track and Breakthrough Designations?
+What About Fast Track and Breakthrough Status?

 You might have also heard about other expedited programs like Fast Track and Breakthrough Therapy.
 While they are related to speeding up drug availability, they are distinct from a Priority Review.
 These designations are granted earlier in the development process to drugs that treat serious conditions and fill an unmet medical need.
 The main benefit is more frequent communication and collaboration with the FDA during development.
 This closer relationship can help streamline the entire process, making it more likely that your application will qualify for a Priority Review once it’s submitted.
 Think of them as tools to help you prepare a stronger application, paving the way for a faster review down the line.